 History of the Pastoral Tradition

-The pastoral tradition can be traced back to Hesiod, a Greek oral poet active between 750 and 650 BCE, roughly the same time as Homer.
-His most famous poem, Works and Days, is part farmer's almanac and part didactic exploration of the nature of human labor.
-Following Hesiod, the first written examples of pastoral literature are commonly attributed to the Hellenistic Greek poet Theocritus, who in the 3rd century BCE wrote Idylls, short poems describing rustic life.
-The term idyll means "little scenes" or "vignettes."
+The pastoral tradition can be traced back to Hesiod, a Greek oral poet active between 750 and 650 BC, roughly the same time as Homer.
+His most famous poem, Works and Days, is part farmer’s almanac and part didactic exploration of the nature of human labor.
+Following Hesiod, the first written examples of pastoral literature are commonly attributed to the Hellenistic Greek poet Theocritus, who in the third century BC wrote Idylls, short poems describing rustic life.
+The term idyll means “little scenes” or “vignettes.”

 In Virgil’s First Georgic, the speaker is instructive, describing how the work is done: